angular/angular/aio/content/guide/component-styles.md

 ### :host-context

-Sometimes it's useful to apply styles based on some condition in an element that is an ancestor of the host element.
+Sometimes it's useful to apply styles to elements within a component's template based on some condition in an element that is an ancestor of the host element.
 For example, a CSS theme class could be applied to the document `<body>` element, and you want to change how your component looks based on that.